alex-c/MicroIdentityService/README.md

 ## Status

-Please note that μIS is currently in early development!
+:warning: Please note that μIS is currently in early development, which means that the API isn't stable yet.

 ## Features